alshedivat/al-folio/_pages/about.md

 Dr. Qiu's research interests span the areas of **Data Privacy** and **The Internet of Things (IoT)**.
 His research results have been published in highly-competitive conferences and journals (e.g., INFOCOM, AAMAS, IPSN, ICDCS, CIKM, Transactions on Networking (ToN), Transactions on Cloud Computing (TCC), Transactions on Mobile Computing (TMC), Transactions on Parallel and Distributed Systems (TPDS), and Transactions on Computers (TC)).

-**To prospective students: I am looking for self-motivated Ph.D. students who are interested in the area of data privacy and IoT.
+**To prospective students: Multiple research assistant positions are available.
+I am looking for self-motivated students who are interested in the areas of data security&privacy and IoT applications.
 If you are interested, please e-mail me with your CV and transcripts.**

 ---